 Dependent on our influencers (largely parents but also grandparents, siblings, etc) we develop our own unique brand of inner critic.
-Some of the telltale / classic markers are should’s and shouldn’ts, rights and wrongs, enough and not enough and goods and bads and of course, comparisons towards yourself and others.
+Some of the classic markers are should’s and shouldn’ts, rights and wrongs, enough and not enough, goods and bads and of course, comparisons towards yourself and others.
 The result can be that we are afraid to try new things or go out of our comfort zones.

 Inner critics often encourage us to be afraid, to work to stress and to operate from a place of self doubt.
 Sometimes it can be so clever that it makes us think it’s helping or supporting us, when it’s really keeping us small.
 And even that positive feedback can be from the inner critic, when it’s based on external rewards or comparisons.

 It’s easy to think our inner critics are us.

 We’ve become so used to the many messages of the inner critic, that we fall into the trap of thinking it’s us.
 But in truth, it’s not, in fact, usually an inner critic attack isn’t even the truth.
 It used to serve a purpose, but those purposes, such as keeping us safe, protecting us or even helping us to survive are usually no longer applicable to our life as an adult.